marinednadude/NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP/NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP.md

 4. Set out the template DNA to thaw if frozen.
 5. Aliquot 23 μL of final master mix into each well of the PCR plate.
 The plate should sit in a cold block to ensure the reagents remain at a low temperature.
 6. Add 2 μL DNA template to each well (See [Protocol Sample Sheet](https://docs.google.com/spreadsheets/d/1GiYxSuAibLr0o4OulZFxdJbhuhW9fhLBwIDK_UkXR90/edit?usp=sharing)), but reserve two wells for the positive control and a no template control (NTC).
-7. To one well each, add 2 μL of the positive control and 2 μL of nuclease-free water for the NTC.
+7. To one well, add 2 μL of the positive control.
+To another well, add 2 μL of nuclease-free water for the NTC.
 8. Seal the PCR plate with foil.
-9. Spin down the plate, and then transport in cooler blocks before placing in the thermocycler.
+9. Spin down the plate, and then transport it in cooler blocks before placing it in the thermocycler.
 10. Run thermocycler protocol.

 ### Quality Control

 1. Plates should be removed from the thermocycler after the run completes and stored at 4°C until run on a gel.
 Storing the PCR product at -20˚C is ideal for 1-6 months, while -80˚C is ideal for long-term storage.
 2. Run gel visualization to confirm successful PCR.
-[NOAA-PMEL-OME-GelVisualization-Protocol pending]
+[NOAA-PMEL-OME-Gel-Electrophoresis-Protocol](https://github.com/HanWeinrich/NOAA-PMEL-OME-Gel-Electrophoresis-Protocol-BeBOP/blob/main/NOAA-PMEL-OME_Gel_Electrophoresis_Protocol_BeBOP.md)

 #### Positive Control
 A positive control is used in every PCR run to verify the success of the PCR reaction.
 In place of template DNA, 2 μL of positive control diluted to 10^3 copies/µL is used.
 One well per plate is allotted for the positive control.
 The positive control used for 16S is Dromedary camel (*Camelus dromedarius*).
 The reference mitogenome used to develop the positive control sequence can be found on GenBank: [Accession OP378546.1](https://www.ncbi.nlm.nih.gov/nuccore/OP378546.1).
 We based the positive control on the 12S gene.
-The resulting accession had 2 mismatches in the forward primer as well as 1 mismatch in the reverse primer, and thus we modified the positive control to use the exact primer sequence to avoid mismatches.
+The resulting accession had 2 mismatches in the forward primer as well as 1 mismatch in the reverse primer, and thus, we modified the positive control to use the exact primer sequence to avoid mismatches.

 |Positive Control Sequence|
 |--------------------------|
 |AGGGCCGGTAAATTTCGTGCCAGCCGCCGCGGTAATACGATTAGCCCGAATTAATGGAAATCCGGCGTAAAGCGTGTTAATGAGTAACTAATAAATAGAGTTAAGTCTTGGCCAGGATGTAAAAATCTATGACCAACGTAAAAATAAACTACGAAAGTGACCCTAATACGATCTGCTACACGACAGCTAAGACCCAAACTGGGATTAGATACCCCACTATGCTCAGCCTTAAACCTAAGTGATTATAACAACAAAATCACTCGCCAGAGTACTACTAGCAACAGCTTAAAACTCAAAGGAATTGGCGGTGCTTCATACCCCCTAGAGG|

 #### Negative Control
-Nuclease-free water is used as a no template control (NTC) when setting up each PCR plate.
+Nuclease-free water is used as a no-template control (NTC) when setting up each PCR plate.
 One well per plate is allotted to an NTC.
-NTCs should be run in addition to both field blanks and extraction blanks.
+NTCs should be run in addition to both the field blank and the extraction blanks.

 ### Basic Troubleshooting Guide